israphial/bindary/readme.md

 <p>
     Pressing one of the keys on the displayed list will perform the described task.
     Items that contain "submenu" or describe multiple things will open a submenu.
 Pressing one of the listed keys in that submenu will open the associated link.
-For instance, pressing "h" will open the Utilities submenu, showing you new shortcuts.
-You can press "c" to open coolors.co in a new tab.
 If you wish to close a submenu, press the esc key.
     Pressing "n" will let you create a brand new keybind of your own, allowing you to set a key to a link, or to an action.
-At this time, actions other than link and new timer key have been disabled for the public deployment version.
 </p>

 <h2>Planned Features</h2>